Pseudoaneurysm

-This differentiates it from an true aneurysm, which has all the three layers of the vessel wall, and a dissecting aneurysm, where there is a breach in the innermost layer of an artery and subsequent dissection/separation between the tunica intima and the tunica media.
+This differentiates it from a true aneurysm, which is contained by all three layers of the vessel wall, and a dissecting aneurysm, which has a breach in the innermost layer of an artery and subsequent dissection/separation of the tunica intima from the tunica media.

-Pseudoaneurysm, being close to the vessel, can be pulsatile; it may be mistaken for a true aneurysm or dissecting aneurysm, or vice versa.
+A pseudoaneurysm, being associated with a vessel, can be pulsatile; it may be confused with a true aneurysm or dissecting aneurysm.

 The most common presentation of pseudoaneurysm is femoral artery pseudoaneurysm following access for an endovascular procedure, and this event may complicate up to 8% of vascular interventional procedures.
-Small pseudoaneurysms are capable of spontaneous clotting, while others need definitive treatment.
+Small pseudoaneurysms are capable of spontaneous clotting, while others require surgical intervention.

 A pseudoaneurysm may also occur in a chamber of the heart following myocardial damage due to ischemia or trauma.
 A pseudoaneurysm of the left ventricle is a potentially lethal complication of a heart attack.

 Signs and symptoms

 Pseudoaneurysms usually present as a painful, tender, pulsatile mass.
 The overlying skin is sometimes erythematous (red).
 They can sometimes be confused with abscesses.
 The patient may describe a history of catheterization or trauma, and they may note that the pulsatile mass is gradually expanding.